 Claire Phillips, Deputy Headteacher, says “It’s got our teachers talking about teaching and learning – exchanging ideas and strategies.
 It’s made professional learning fun and easy and, as a result, our culture has become more collaborative and open.”
 Read more about their journey here >

-IRIS Connect Tip: Join other schools and take part in your own Film Club.
+IRIS Connect Customer Tip: Join other schools and take part in your own Film Club on IRIS Connect.
 There’s different topics to choose from but we recommend starting with ‘Episode 1: The Empire Talks Back’.
 Explore dialogic pedagogy and classroom talk that will help you develop self-regulating, independent learners.
-We’re currently creating a Distance Learning Film Club - so watch this space!

 3. Keep physically and mentally active